UK residents with foreign income or gains: certificates of residence: information to be supplied with a request

 As stated at INTM162010, before HMRC can certify residence for the purpose of claiming benefits under a Double Taxation Agreement (DTA) a customer will need to provide the information listed below.
 This applies to customers of all types and sizes and is also in addition to the information required in order to identify the customer when they make a request in accordance with INTM162160.

-In certain limited circumstances, a customer may be able to agree with their Local Office, Customer Co-ordinator or Customer Relationship Manager that they may not need to provide all of the information listed below with every request.
+In certain limited circumstances, a customer may be able to agree with their Local Office, Customer Co-ordinator or Customer Compliance Manager that they may not need to provide all of the information listed below with every request.

 However, individual customers will always have to provide the information referred to below as they should make a request via the on-line tool referred to at INTM162160.
-All other customers should also continue to provide the information referred to below unless agreement has been reached with their Local Office, Customer Co-ordinator or Customer Relationship Manager.
+All other customers should also continue to provide the information referred to below unless agreement has been reached with their Local Office, Customer Co-ordinator or Customer Compliance Manager.

 Where the other state produces a specific form on which a claim should be made, the customer should also provide a copy of that form (after completing the parts applicable to them) with their request.
 Details of those states which require claims to be made on specific forms can be found on the country specific pages of the Double Taxation Relief manual (DT2140 (HMRC website)) (external users can find the guidance at ), usually under the ‘relief from [name of territory] tax’ or ‘claims procedure’ section of those pages.